 Of course, as it’s not really a hotel, there’s no Hotel Beau Rivage sign over the gateway and the entrance looks completely different to how it looked in the TV show, but the interesting brickwork of the property makes it possible to find if you’re eagle-eyed.

-I wish I owned this property – I’d turn it into a brand new Beau Rivage Hotel and I would recreate the decor from the Daring Buds of May.
+I wish I owned this property – I’d turn it into a brand new Beau Rivage Hotel and I would recreate the decor from the Darling Buds of May.
 I reckon it would get lots of visitors, wouldn’t it?
 Well, I would certainly want to stay there if it was possible!

 So, this was just the first day of our hunt for the famous filming locations of A Breath of French Air and I think we did rather well to spot these locations.
-We had set off to the Plage de Saint-Lunaire that morning with no idea where the actual scenes were shot so I was delighted to find five locations all in one seaside town.
+We’d set off to the Plage de Saint-Lunaire that morning with no idea where the actual scenes were shot so I was delighted to find five locations all in one seaside town.

 My only clue had been looking at satellite maps while I was still at home and working out that the view of St Pierre Le Port from the Larkins’ holiday brochure must have been taken from the Pointe du Décollé.
 I worked my way back from there and searched until I found the locations – the Beau Rivage, the Larkins’ beach camp, the Point du Décollé and the view of St Pierre Le Port.